arkovia/acts/labor-act.md

 The DLS will post information on the Arkovia website and print, upon request, labor statistics for a fee of (arks-symbol)10, one copy of which shall be given to the Genesis Council on every January 1st, recording total information on the previous year.

 #### Segment 3: Administration
-The DLS will be led and administered by the CEO of the Labor EGI.
+The DLS will be led and administered by the PEM of the Labor EGI.

 ## Part 3: Minors
 ### Section 1: Age Limitations